pasztor/sjdemux/README.md

 Now this piece of script generated me the exact results in just a fragment of a second, what I was working on yesterday for at least an hour or half hour long.
 And that's just one day's video recording!

+# Overall

+The Overall process as of this commit is the following:
+- Prerequisites:
+  - SJCam recorded files in a given directory, let's call it `/foo`
+  - SJCam file naming: `YYYY_MMDD_HHMMSS_NNN.MP4`
+  - gpslog recorded file, where the file name looks like as `YYYYMMDD-whatever.gpx`
+- Run sjscan:
+  - Usually, I do this step directly on the nas.
+  - `mkdir /foo/work`
+  - `cd /foo/work`
+  - My system default on almost every host is the TZ is set to GMT.
+But in the EU we still have Daylight Saving, so in case of certain command, this default needs to be overriden:
+  - `TZ=Europe/Dublin sjscan /foo`
+- Open all the `YYYY_MMDD_SNu.py` files one by one in avidemux, and do the editing.
+The final cut is going to `YYYY_MMDD_SNn.py`
+- Try to find out what's the clock difference between the camera and the realtime clock.
+That's a nasty one.
+I just default assume, it's 0.
+I generate the first file, than render it, and try to find out based on the rednered overlay when the speed changes from 0, and when I see the actual movement.
+As I said, it's a nasty one.
+Let's say, it's 18 seconds.
+Now let's create all the fragments for gpx2video: `for i in *.py ; do . <( sjdemux -d 18 $i ) ; done`
+- Now go to the VM where I have gpx2video, and start rendering the results:
+  - `ssh gpx2videohost`
+  - `cd ~/gpx2video/build`
+  - In this directory I have the `wk` symlink pointing to the /foo/work directory mounted via nfs from the nas.
+  - `. sjrender.sh` - This file's content will go to vedit.sh into the sjrender function
+- Now go to my work directory (This steps runs on my desktop with the badass ryzen cpu), and collect gpx2video's results than fix the audio what the gpx2video messed up:
+  - `cd ~/Videos/Work-MM-DD-Desc`
+  - `rsync -PaHx gpx2videohost:/srv/work/wk .`
+  - `cd wk`
+  - `for i in *S?n???.mp4 ; do replaceaudio $i /foo/work/$i ; done`
+- Now I can do the post-processing:
+  - Concatenate the files:
+    - `concatvideo YYYY_MMDD_F.mp4 wk/*a.mp4`
+  - Speedup to 4 times faster:
+    - `speedup4q YYYY_MMDD_F.mp4`
+  - Do the soundtrack editing in kdenlive, and export the audio into an mka file.
+  - Add the soundtrack to the result:
+    - `addsoundtrack YYYY_MMDD_Fs4.mp4 *.mka`
+  - Enjoy!